BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

 ### systemd restrictions

-To retrieve the devices configuration, FlexiAPI connects to the UNIX socket opened by FlexiSIP.
+To retrieve the devices configuration, FlexiAPI connects to the UNIX socket opened by Flexisip.
 The socket is located in the `/tmp` directory.
 If you have issues connecting to that socket, please ensure that your PHP process have access to it (user, rights).

 The systemd service [PrivateTmp](https://access.redhat.com/blogs/766093/posts/1976243) setting might restrict that access.